-Investments and Investment Income (Loss)
+Investments and Investment Income

 Investments are recorded at fair value.
 The cost of investments sold is determined using the specific identification method.
-Realized and unrealized gains or losses on investments are recorded in the period in which the gain or lose occurs.
+Realized and unrealized gains or losses on investments are recorded in the period in which the gain or loss occurs.

-Realized gains and losses on sale of investments are computed on a specific identification basis and are recorded on the settlement date of the transaction in the appropriate net asset category.
+Realized gains or losses on the sale of investments are computed on a specific identification basis and are recorded on the settlement date of the transaction in the appropriate net asset category.

-Notes to the Financial Statements For the Years Ended December 31, 2019 and 2018
+Notes to the Financial Statements For the Years Ended December 31, 2020 and 2019